Oversized Load Permits in Europe 2026: Complete Country-by-Country Guide

 Czech Republic

 Express processing as fast as 1 working day.
-Higher standard weight limits: 48t for 6-axle combinations.
+Higher standard weight limits: 48t for 6-axle combinations — weight-heavy but dimensionally normal cargo may run permit-free here while needing permits next door.

 Comparison Table: Oversized Permit Requirements Across Europe